takaki/scdip/README.md

 # scDip
-Diplomacy order resolution library for scala language.
+A Diplomacy order resolution library for Scala.

 # LICENSE